 While the reishi mushroom, or “Lingzhi” in Chinese, is still relatively unknown in Western cultures, this fascinating fungus has been revered in Asian societies for thousands of years and is one of the oldest symbols of well-being and longevity.
 These “mushrooms of immortality” are found growing on plum trees in the wild and were originally reserved for use only by royals.

 There are many varieties of Reishi, the most common of which has a soft, cork-like texture and an ear-shaped cap that ranges in color from red-orange to black.
 The Reishi mushroom has a rather bitter, woody taste, which is why it is traditionally prepared in a tea or as an extract.
 It wasn’t until the second half of the 20th century that researchers began to rigorously study the medicinal properties of the Reishi mushroom, which is known to the scientific community as ganoderma lucidum.
-They are believed to have the following benefits
+Reishi has been shown to aid in the following: